The NFL off-season is in full swing for non-playoff teams.

 Las Vegas Raiders:

-The Las Vegas Raiders have hired former Tampa Bay Buccaneers assistant general manager John Spytek as their new GM, replacing Tom Telesco after just one season.
+The Las Vegas Raiders have also hired Tampa Bay Buccaneers assistant general manager John Spytek as their new GM, replacing Tom Telesco after just one season.
 Spytek was apart of the Buccaneers' Super Bowl run in 2021 with Raiders minority owner Tom Brady.

 Dallas Cowboys: